-When asked, “what distracts you the most when revising?” there can be no dispute that the mobile phone would be one of the top responses.
+When asked “What distracts you the most when revising?”, there is no dispute that the mobile phone would be one of the top responses.
 But can this creator of disturbance become a beacon of greater learning?

 Childwise monitor reported in 2016 that 94% of 15-16 year olds have their own smart phone, with 79% downloading apps on a regular basis, there is a far greater opportunity for this little device to become a tool for more efficient learning than a threat to study.